codingsasi/warmer/README.md

 # warmer
-A modern HTTP load testing and CDN cache warming tool in Rust.
+A HTTP load testing and CDN cache warming tool in Rust.
 Inspired by tools like siege and wrk, warmer provides advanced features including sitemap-based cache warming, JavaScript site crawling, and comprehensive asset discovery with concurrent request handling.

 ## Quick Start